How to Submit a Request

 Since 1989, the Field Museum has followed its own policy for requests not covered under NAGPRA.
 This policy, revised in 2011, covers international requests and those made by lineal descendants for human remains and associated funerary objects.
 The process for consulting on international requests is similar to that listed above for NAGPRA requests.
 For descendant communities, we require an official letter on letterhead that identifies the cultural group and the persons authorized by the community to request information about human remains and associated funerary objects from a specific group or geographic region.
 For lineal descendants, we require a letter that identifies the individual or individuals and/or associated funerary items that are cared for at the Museum.
 The letter writer should indicate how they are related to those individuals and funerary items.

 For descendant communities, after the preliminary consultation, during which individuals and associated funerary items are identified for repatriation, we then require a formal request letter.
 This letter must be on letterhead and signed by the authorized representative of the requesting group.
-If there is more than one descendant group, we ask that each group send a signed letter of support or co-sign the original claim letter.
-The request letter should specifically identify the human remains and associated funerary items that are being requested, address cultural affiliation, and affirm the intent to place the human remains in permanent repose after repatriation.
-Once we have an official claim letter that meets all of the requirements, the repatriation program will produce a report to be circulated through the relevant anthropology department leaders and then presented to the Repatriation Subcommittee of the Board of Trustees who will determine whether or not the request fulfils the requirements of the policy.
+The request letter should specifically identify the human remains and associated funerary items that are being requested and address cultural affiliation.
+Once we have an official claim letter that meets all of the requirements, the Center for Repatriation will work with relevant staff and present the request to the Collections Committee of the Board of Trustees who will determine whether or not the request fulfils the requirements of the policy.

-In the case of a lineal descent claim, the requestor must demonstrate descent by genealogy or cultural practice and submit this information to the Repatriation Program.
-Lineal descent requests will be reviewed by the appropriate leadership and presented to the Repatriation Subcommittee of the Board for their recommendation.
+In the case of a request by a lineal descendant, the requestor must demonstrate descent by genealogy or cultural practice and submit this information to the Center for Repatriation.
+Lineal descent requests will be reviewed by the Center for Repatriation and relevent staff and then presented to the Collections Committee for their recommendation.

-Under NAGPRA, there is a built-in notification system that allows for other tribes, groups, or nations to come forward and make competing claims.
-In order to replicate this with international requests, the Field Museum encourages making some type of announcement in order to ensure that no other groups wish to make a competing claim.
-This announcement can take different forms and can be negotiated depending on the sensitivities surrounding the request.
+Under NAGPRA, there is a built-in notification system that allows for other tribes, groups, or nations to come forward and make competing requests.
+In order to replicate this with international requests, the Field Museum encourages expressions of support from any other potentially affiliated groups.